BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 libraries from that book).
 Here is its conversion to Jython::

     # Jython/PythonSwing.py
-    # The HTMLButton.java example from
+    # The HTMLButton.java example from "Thinking in Java"
-    # "Thinking in Java, 2nd edition," Chapter 13,
     # converted into Jython.
-    # Don't run this as part of the automatic make:
-    #=M @echo skipping PythonSwing.py
     from javax.swing import JFrame, JButton, JLabel
     from java.awt import FlowLayout